447 Beacon is located on the south side of Beacon, between Hereford and Massachusetts Avenue, with 445 Beacon to the east and 449 Beacon to the west.

 On June 1, 1874, 447 Beacon was acquired from Daniel Davies by his daughter, Susan (Susie) A. (Davies) Braman, the wife of Grenville Temple Winthrop Braman, They previously had lived at 9 Brimmer.
 They also maintained a home in Newport and later on Jerusalem Road in Cohasset.
 445 Beacon became the home of Daniel Davies and his wife, Amity Bacon (Hastings) Davies, and 443 Beacon became the home of Grenville Braman’s brother, Jarvis Dwight Braman, and his wife, Amelia Coverley (Finnegan) Braman.

 Grenville and Jarvis Braman’s father, Jarvis Braman, had owned a bath house at the foot of Chestnut Street on Beacon Hill, described as the “first public bath in Boston” in an August 24, 1890, Boston Globe article.
 He died in 1850 and Jarvis Dwight Braman took responsibility for the business.
-Grenville Braman was treasurer of the Boston Water Power Company during the 1860s, and on March 1, 1872, he joined with Henry Dwight Hyde and Frank William Andrews to form a real estate investment trust to purchase large tracts of the company’s Back Bay lands.
-Jarvis Braman served as the company’s president from mid-1878 until his death in 1888.
+Grenville Braman was treasurer of the Boston Water Power Company during the 1860s, and on March 1, 1872, he joined with Henry D. Hyde and Frank W. Andrews to form a real estate investment trust to purchase large tracts of the company’s Back Bay lands.
+Jarvis Braman served as president of the Boston Water Power Company from mid-1878 until his death in 1888.

 Grenville and Susan Braman continued to live at 447 Beacon during the 1881-1882 winter season, but moved thereafter to the Hotel Brunswick (southeast corner of Clarendon and Boylston).
 Susie Braman continued to own 447 Beacon and lease it to others.